-Practically, heavy components can be heated up to 280°C. And, lightweight components, which are heat-sensitive, can be heated at a temperature as low as 230 °C. Further, you should also consider preheating and the conveying speed.
-Figure 3 shows close up of melting tin.
+Practically, heavy components can be heated up to 280°C. Lightweight components, which are heat-sensitive, can be heated at a temperature as low as 230 °C.

 Image 3: Wave Soldering

-However, it is best if you change the conveying speed rather than tin’s temperature, because, the temperature change will damage the solder joints’ quality by affecting the fluidity of the liquefied tin.
-At high welding temperatures, copper will start to dissolve, and this will ruin the quality control of overall soldering.
+However, it is best to change the conveying speed rather than the tin's temperature because the temperature change will damage the solder joints' quality by affecting the fluidity of the liquefied container.

-Currently, the melting point of SAC305 lead-free solder is around 217 °C. And, the flux cannot be exposed to such a high temperature for long.
-Hence, if you wish to use flux, you should add it before printed circuit board goes through the tin solution.
+Currently, the melting point of the SAC305 lead-free solder is around 217 °C. And the flux cannot be exposed to such a high temperature for long.
+Hence, if you wish to use change, you should add it before the printed circuit board goes through the tin solution.

-In spraying method, the flux is sprayed through the nozzle as the circuit board passes.
-The drawback of this method is that the flux can be easily passed through the board gaps.
-And, flux can also directly pollute the electronic components of the circuit board’s front.
-Further, if the flux is not processed and only dropped straightly on the board, you can also observe corrosion of board.
+In the spraying method, the flux is sprayed through the nozzle as the circuit board passes.
+The drawback of this method is that the change can be quickly given through the board gaps.

 3、Types of Soldering

 In simplest terms, dip soldering is a soldering process with limited scope.
 Like wave soldering, it can be used for surface mount and through-hole circuit board assemblies.